640 South State StreetDover, Delaware 19901

-While they live in your stomach lining, H. pylori process urea, a natural compound in the body.
-As the bacteria process urea, they create ammonia and bicarbonate.
-Traces of these can be found in your breath, which is proof that H. pylori live in your body.
+While they live in your stomach lining, H. pylori make urea, a natural compound in the body.
+As the bacteria make urea, they create ammonia and bicarbonate.
+Traces of these can be found in your breath.
+This is proof that H. pylori live in your body.

-This test may be done if you have been treated for H. pylori and your doctor wants to know if the treatment worked.
+This test may be done if you have been treated for H. pylori and your healthcare provider wants to know if the treatment worked.
 This test is the easiest way to find out if H. pylori are living in your stomach.

 Endoscopy, in which a narrow, lighted tube is put into your stomach through your mouth to look at the lining of your stomach and take out small samples for testing

-The urea breath test is accurate more than 95 percent of the time.
+The urea breath test is accurate more than 95% of the time.
 If the test is positive, H. pylori is present.
 If it's negative, you likely do not have H. pylori in your stomach.

 This test is usually done first thing in the morning.
-You will be asked to fast for six hours and then will be given a special meal to eat.
+You may be asked to fast or may be given a special meal to eat.
 You will also be given a drink or capsule that contains urea.
 This urea helps the lab figure out if you have H. pylori.
-Over the next hour, you will breathe into a special bag at certain times – for example, every 10 to 20 minutes.
+Over the next hour, you will breathe into a special bag at certain times—for example, every 10 to 20 minutes.
 The air you breathe will be collected and analyzed for signs of H. pylori.

 This test poses no risks.

 If this test is done too soon after treatment, you could get a false-positive result.
 This means that the test could show that H. pylori are still present even though they are not.
 To get the best results, you should be retested at least 4 weeks after treatment for H. pylori.